jpuritz/BIO_594_2022/Exercises/course_project/mgregoire/pipeline.md

-# Analyzing Pumpkin's DNA
+# Analyzing Pumpkin's DNA: WGS Data Analysis Pipeline
 ![Pumpkin](https://github.com/jpuritz/BIO_594_2022/tree/main/Exercises/course_project/mgregoire/pumpkin_resize.jpg)
-## Set up your directories, softwares, and files
+## Set up directories, softwares, and files
-Make sure that bioconda is is installed on your server.
+Make sure that bioconda is is installed.
 I am using the Kitt server and bioconda has already been installed.
 Bioconda makes it easy to install many of the various programs that will be used in this pipeline (eg: fastqc).
 Make a folder for the project and cd into it.
 - `mkdir FinalProject | cd FinalProject`